 Proper application of labour legislation depends on an effective labour inspectorate.
 Labour inspectors examine how national labour standards are applied in the workplace and advise employers and workers on how to improve the application of national law in such matters as working time, wages, occupational safety and health, and child labour.
 In addition, labour inspectors bring to the notice of national authorities loopholes and defects in national law.
 They play an important role in ensuring that labour law is applied equally to all employers and workers.
 Because the international community recognizes the importance of labour inspection, the ILO has made the promotion of the ratification of two labour inspection conventions (Nos.
 81 and 129) a priority.
-To date, more than 130 countries (over 70% of ILO member states) have ratified the Labour Inspection Convention, 1947 (No. 81), and more than 40 have ratified Convention No. 129.
+To date, more than 145 countries (nearly 80% of ILO member states) have ratified the Labour Inspection Convention, 1947 (No. 81), and 53 have ratified Convention No. 129.

 Nevertheless, challenges remain in countries where labour inspection systems are underfunded and understaffed, and consequently unable to do their job.
 Some estimates indicate that in some developing countries less than 1% of the national budget is allocated to labour administration, of which labour inspection systems receive only a small fraction.
 Other studies show that the costs resulting from occupational accidents and illnesses, absenteeism, abuse of workers and labour conflict can be much higher.
 Labour inspection can help prevent these problems and thereby enhance productivity and economic development.
 (Note 1)

 - Labour Inspection Convention, 1947 (No. 81) - [ratifications]